-Children, Infants and Unaccompanied Minors: Infants must be at least 6 months of age on the day of boarding or at least 12 months of age on the day of boarding if the cruise has 3 or more consecutive day at sea.
-Guests traveling with a young infant that does not meet the infant policy will be denied boarding.
-No refunds or other compensation shall be due from Oceania Cruises to anyone as a result of the denial of boarding to an underage infant or any accompanying guests.
-Any guest under the age of 18 must be accompanied by and occupy the same stateroom as an adult 18 years or older.
-Guests under the age of 18 cannot participate in any Oceania Cruises shore excursion or land tour unless accompanied by an adult.
-Oceania Cruises does not provide for the care, entertainment or supervision of children.
+Infants must be at least 6 months of age on the day of boarding or at least 12 months of age on the day of boarding if the cruise has 3 or more consecutive days at sea.
+Guests traveling with a young infant that does not meet this minimum age requirement will be denied boarding.
+No refunds or any other compensation shall be due from Us to You or anyone as a result of the denial of boarding to an underage infant or any accompanying guests.
+Carrier requires that Guests under the age of 18 must be accompanied by and occupy the same accommodations as a parent or other responsible adult18 years or older who shall remain responsible for the conduct of such children at all times during the Cruise or CruiseTour.
+We do not provide services for the care, entertainment or supervision of children.
+Each adult Guest hereby agrees and warrants that he/she will supervise any accompanying children at all times to ensure these policies, along with all other rules of the Carrier and Ship, are strictly adhered to.
+Each Guest agrees to indemnify and hold Carrier harmless from any claims, expenses, loss or damages caused by the presence of any children in the care of such Guest during the Cruise or CruiseTour.

 - How do I make a reservation?